 The resort has been a beloved Treasure Island landmark for 68 years, but it was forced to shutter its doors when hurricanes Helene and Milton barreled through the area within two weeks of each other last fall.
 The business said its vision has always been to create a premier travel destination where new memories can be made while still honoring generations of families who've called the Thunderbird their home away from home.

-However, the resort said that the iconic name and neon signage that make the Thunderbird stand out will remain.
+The resort said that the iconic name and neon signage that make the Thunderbird stand out will remain.
 The redesigned resort will also continue to offer direct beach access and have the same "welcoming atmosphere that has defined the Thunderbird for decades."

-The company said that it is committed to rebuilding the resort to have the same "heart, soul and charm that guests have come to love."
+The company said it is committed to rebuilding the resort to have the same "heart, soul and charm that guests have come to love."
 It also mentioned enhancing the property so it can be more resilient to hurricanes and other severe weather.

 "Our new plans reflect a thoughtful balance of preservation and progress," the owners wrote.
 "While the structure and layout will evolve, the spirit of the Thunderbird will live on.
 We look forward to sharing updates throughout this journey and can't wait to welcome you back once the new Thunderbird Beach Resort is ready."